Hsgngr/AIForMedicine/README.md

 Weakly-Supervised Classification](articles/medical_diagnosis/ChestX.pdf)

-## Contributing
+## Contribution
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are welcome if you want to add amazing articles or notebooks to this collection.

-Please make sure to update tests as appropriate.
+If you find this useful for your research please star the repository.